f4z3r/asl-project/processing/README.md

 preprocess_2k.py        -- script used to generate processed data for 2k
                            analysis
-preprocess.py           -- script used to generate processed data
+preprocess.py           -- script used to generate processed data stability.py            -- script used to generate data for stability trace
 ```

 ## Running scripts